gerstner-hub/nst/doc/FAQ.md

 	FcPatternAddBool(fcpattern, FC_COLOR, FcFalse);

-Please don't bother reporting this bug to st, but notify the upstream Xft developers about fixing this bug.
+Please don't bother reporting this bug to nst, but notify the upstream Xft developers about fixing this bug.

 As of 2022-09-05 this now seems to be finally fixed in libXft 2.3.5: